matthutchinson/acts_as_textcaptcha/README.md

 ## Translations

 The gem uses the standard Rails I18n translation approach (with a fall-back to English).
-Unfortunately at present, the Text CAPTCHA web service only provides logic questions in English.
+Unfortunately at present, the TextCaptcha web service only provides logic questions in English.

     en: